Mass-morphology relation of TNG50 galaxies: Methods

-The baryonic treatment included in TNG50 \citep[updated from the previous Illustris project,][]{Vogelsberger2013,Vogelsberger2014,Weinberger2017,Pill2018} allows the gas to cool down to a temperature $T = 10^4$ K following the cooling and heating rates computed from local density, redshift and metallicity.
-The gas above density $n = 0.13~\mathrm{cm^{-3}}$ is modelled using an effective equation of state to describe a dual-phase interstellar medium gas which prevents artificial fragmentation \citep{SpringelHernquist2003}.
+The baryonic treatment included in TNG50 \citep[updated from the previous Illustris project,][]{Vogelsberger2013,Vogelsberger2014,Weinberger2017,Pill2018} allows the gas to cool down to a temperature of $T = 10^4$ K following the cooling and heating rates computed from local density, redshift, and metallicity.
+The gas above density $n = 0.13~\mathrm{cm^{-3}}$ was modelled using an effective equation of state to describe a dual-phase interstellar medium gas that prevents artificial fragmentation \citep{SpringelHernquist2003}.
 Star formation occurs in gas cells above this density threshold.
-Stellar particles are born assuming a Chabrier initial mass function \citep{Chabrier2003}, with their subsequent stellar evolution and feedback implemented following the prescriptions described in \citet{Pill2018}.
+Stellar particles are born through a Chabrier initial mass function \citep{Chabrier2003}, with their subsequent stellar evolution and feedback implemented following the prescriptions described in \citet{Pill2018}.